 His Sojourn at FCET

-In 2010, before leaving FCET as Acting Bursar for the Association of National Accountants of Nigeria, Jos, Plateau state for his accounting certification program, he presented the best Accounting Report a predecessor has ever presented to a successor in the College as confirmed by Bursary staff.
+In 2010, prior to leaving FCET as Acting Bursar for the Association of National Accountants of Nigeria program in Jos, Plateau state, he presented the best Accounting Report ever submitted by a predecessor to a successor in the College, as acknowledged by the Bursary staff.

 Mann was a member of the following professional bodies: